sidChouaib/Aadl3-inscription-helper-app/README.md

-# AADL3 Inscription Heloper App 🚀
+# AADL3 Inscription Helper App 🚀

 Welcome!
 This flutter app is designed to streamline and automate the registration process for this housing website that opens for a few seconds every several hours and under very heavy loads of demand (Roughly 1 Million people registered in a week).